QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 - Use methods of the ``quantecon.LinearStateSpace`` to compute the stationary covariance matrices for the state and measurement vectors.
-Use formulas for multivariate normal distribution from `Multivariate Normal Distribution <https://python.quantecon.org/multivariate_normal.html>` to compute the population regression (and :math:`R^2`) of :math:`e_t` against :math:`P_t^i, k_t^i, \tilde \theta_t`
+Use formulas for multivariate normal distribution from  this lecture `<https://python.quantecon.org/multivariate_normal.html>` to compute the population regression (and :math:`R^2`) of :math:`e_t` against :math:`P_t^i, k_t^i, \tilde \theta_t`

-After analyzing the one noisy signal structure in this way,  by making appropriate modifications we analyze the two-noisy-signal structure.
+After analyzing the one-noisy-signal structure in this way,  by making appropriate modifications we shall analyze the two-noisy-signal structure.

 TOM: ADD KEY REGRESSIONS AND WHAT WE'LL CONCLUDE FROM THEM HERE.

-In this way, we construct linear state-space respresentations for both the t

 We proceed to analyze first the one-noisy-signal structure and then the two-noisy-signal structure.